-- 3.1 The proposals comprise redevelopment of a part of the existing Epsom Hospital, including the demolition of some 'unfit for purpose' hospital buildings on the site to provide a 'Later Living' development comprising the following: - C2 apartments with some care options; - C2 apartments with additional care options; - Care suites for residents unable to live independently this may include some shortterm transitory care between hospital and home; - Up to 35 staff on site (7 overnight); - Key worker/nurses' accommodation to replace existing units within Epsom General Hospital's Woodcote Lodge; - Childcare nursery with spaces for up to 40 children; - Public amenities, including retail, restaurant and café; - An Automated Parking System (APS) car park for residents, staff and visitors; - Additional parking spaces for visitors at surface level; - Secure and sheltered cycle parking; - A private, development 'Car Club' with vehicles (located within the APS car park, and space provided for a public 'Car Club' vehicle at surface level; and - Shuttle buses for resident day trips etc. - The proposed site layout is illustrated in the architect's drawing attached as AppendixC of this Transport Assessment.
+- 3.1 The proposals comprise redevelopment of a part of the existing Epsom Hospital, including the demolition of some 'unfit for purpose' hospital buildings on the site to provide a 'Later Living' development comprising the following: - 264 Guild Living Residences [GLR] 1, 2, 3 bedroom proving Later living apartments with integrated care and support services (Use Class C2) - 28 Guild Care Suites [GCS] Care apartments offering a greater range of care and support services; - 10 Guild Care Residences [GCR] Larger care apartments with a range of care and support services; - 24 Key worker / hospital staff accommodation apartments; - Up to 35 staff on site (7 overnight); - Childcare nursery with spaces for up to 40 children; - Public amenities, including retail, restaurant and café; - A Stacker Parking System (SPS) car park for residents, staff and visitors; - Additional parking spaces for staff and visitors at surface level; - Secure and sheltered cycle parking; - A private, development 'Car Club' with vehicles located within the SPS car park, and space provided for a public 'Car Club' vehicle at surface level; and - Shuttle bus for resident day trips etc. - 3.2 The proposed site layout is illustrated in the architect's drawing attached as AppendixC of this Transport Assessment.